Eliminating Private Mortgage Insurance

-For loans closed after July 1999, lending institutions are required (by federal law) to automatically cancel Private Mortgage Insurance (PMI) when the balance of the loan gets under 78 percent of the purchase amount � but not at the point the loan reaches 22 percent equity.
-(The law does not include certain higher risk mortgages.)
-However, if your equity reaches 20% (regardless of the original price of purchase), you are able to cancel the PMI (for a mortgage closed past July 1999).
+For loans closed after July 1999, lending institutions are obligated (by federal law) to automatically cancel Private Mortgage Insurance (PMI) when the balance of the loan goes below 78 percent of the purchase amount � but not at the point the loan reaches 22 percent equity.
+(Certain "higher risk" loan programs are excluded.)
+The good news is that you can request cancelation of your PMI yourself (for a mortgage that closed after July '99), no matter the original purchase price, after your equity reaches twenty percent.

-As soon as your equity has risen to the desired twenty percent, you are just a few steps away from stopping your PMI payments, once and for all.
-You will need to notify your mortgage lender that you want to cancel PMI payments.
-The lending institution will ask for proof that your equity is high enough.
-Usually lenders ask for a state certified appraisal documented on the form: URAR-1004 (Uniform Residential Appraisal Report) to verify your equity and eligibility for PMI cancellation.
+At the point your equity has risen to the desired twenty percent, you are not far away from canceling your PMI payments, once and for all.
+Contact your lender to ask for cancellation of PMI.
+Next, you will be asked to submit proof that you have at least 20 percent equity.
+Most lenders require a state certified appraisal documented on the form: URAR-1004 (Uniform Residential Appraisal Report) to verify your home's equity and eligibility for canceling PMI.

 Got a Question?